 What is the best Disney park: Epcot vs. Magic Kingdom?
 We think both parks offer a lot of Disney magic, but lets break down what each park has to offer so you can plan your Disney vacation.

-Magic Kingdom and Epcot are Walt Disney World’s first two theme parks in Orlando, Florida.
+Magic Kingdom and Epcot theme parks at the Walt Disney World resort are first two Disney parks in Orlando, Florida.
 They are both vastly different in layout and attractions, but each has something special that is worth including in your Disney vacation.

 Magic Kingdom is the first theme park and the one most people visit.
 It has Cinderella’s Castle and Main Street U.S.A., as well as other popular attractions like “it’s a small world”, the Haunted Mansion, and Space Mountain.
 It is the park most people choose for their first visit to Disney World.

-Epcot is different.
-It is divided into two sections: Future World and The World Showcase.
+It is divided into sections: World Discovery, World Nature, World Celebration and The World Showcase.
+(This area was previously known as Future World.)
 These areas focus on education and technology along with weaving in Disney storytelling and characters.

 Which Park is Best: Epcot vs. Magic Kingdom